 I am a second-year English Literature, and Film & Theatre student, and no, I do not want to be an English teacher, a scriptwriter, or an actor when I leave university.
 As conflicting as it seems, I want to be a creative marketing director in a fashion or technology firm.
 Strange, right?
 Yet I know I am not the only one who wants to steer away from the stereotypical careers that define their degree.

-According to the Guardian, "Around 40% of people transitioning from first degrees to postgraduate study opt for a different subject area", and this proves that it is not unusual, nor a new trend, to want to change career direction.
+, "Around 40% of people transitioning from first degrees to postgraduate study opt for a different subject area", and this proves that it is not unusual, nor a new trend, to want to change career direction.
 The difficult part is, how do you get a career in an industry that does not directly correlate to your degree?

 Here are five tips that may help you on your way: